 Even though they might look at them, getting blocks early for your child helps them work on their motor skills which come in handy in more places than just walking.

 Your baby has turned one year old.
 Congrats!
 Now, this is when the fun begins!
-They will start learning to talk and walk a lot better, and you have to switch your focus.
-You want to make sure you hone in on developing language, motor skills, and critical thinking.
+They will start learning to talk and walk better, and you have to switch focus.
+You want to hone in on developing language, motor skills, and critical thinking.
 Some of my favorite products for the 12 – 18-month-old stage:

 Now that crawling and walking are on the menu, you will want to start exploring and move very fast at this age.
 Control, where your tot is going, will allow your toddler to have a safe place but room to get those steps in and build their imagination.